Deziel0495/ImprovedTowTruckScript/README.md

 # TowScript
-Modified version of Asser90's tow script.
+Here is a modified version of Asser90's tow script I made a few months back and never released.
+Fixes attach/detach and no more "jello" vehicles.

 ## How it works:
 - Spawn in or find a flatbed truck.